ToYonos/kwoory/README.md

 # kwoory

 ## What is it ?
-Kwoory is a command line tool, written in Groovy, designed to perform simple queries on database.
+kwoory is a command line tool, written in Groovy, designed to perform simple queries on database.
 The main idea is too make simple queries easier to type and make them a little less verbose.

 ## How to build ?